 What “INSPIRE Data” Actually Is

 The INSPIRE initiative is an example of an open standard for data.
-That is, it is a formal, published specification, independent of any platform, that can be used by anyone.
+That is, it is a formal, published specification for a data model and services.
+Importantly, it is independent of any platform and can be used by anyone.

-This means INSPIRE is not a singular data format within itself.
-It is a roadmap for metadata, interoperability, network services, sharing, monitoring and reporting.
+This means INSPIRE data is not limited to a singular, defined data format within itself.
+It is a roadmap for metadata, interoperability, network services, sharing, monitoring, reporting, and a data model

 By participating in open standards, data is made interoperable and available to many systems.
 It encourages collaboration and ensures data is up to an expected quality level.